mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+September 30, 2021
+- Change bufoverflow lab guide and grading to not expect succes with ASLR turned on, assess whether it was run.
+- Error handling for web grader for cases where student lacks results.
+- Print warning when deprecated lab is run.
+- Change formatstring grading to remove unused "\_leaked\_secret" description and clarify value of leaked\_no\_scanf.
+- Also change formatstring grading to allow any name for the vulnerable executable.

 September 29, 2021
 - Gradelab error handling, reduce instances of crashes due to bad zip files.